Hemmels/JavaPerfMon/README.md

 ## What is it?
 Currently serves as the backend for a "Service poller" which can be seen running [on Github Pages](https://hemmels.github.io/reactapp)
 The "test" profile will setup an embedded h2 database with test data.
 This will actually run against live sites since all we are doing is pinging them.

+## How to run?
+Simply navigate to the JavaPerfMonApp subproject dir and execute something like:
+    ..\gradlew.bat bootRun -D org.gradle.java.home=D:\Java\jdk-11.0.1 --args='--spring.profiles.active=test'
+This will have a running back end to which you can connect the React front end.